euphonie/study-notes/Computer Science/Theory/Natural Language Processing/PoS Tagging with HMMs.md

 - And uses **emission probabilities** to identify which PoS corresponds to each word in a sentence.

-For calculating these a lookup table is created and then
+For calculating these, a lookup table is created and then the probabilities for each word and its corresponding PoS are computed.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg5NDMwODUzOSwtNzA1Njc3MzQ5LDY4Mz
+eyJoaXN0b3J5IjpbODUzNDIzNjc0LC03MDU2NzczNDksNjgzOT
-k2NjM2NF19
+Y2MzY0XX0=
 -->